vaidashi/career-development-curriculum/module_four/README.md

     * Case Study Planning
     * Case Study Facilitation

-### Professional Development Support Groups
+### Professional Development Peer Groups & Coaching
+Each Module Four student will be assigned a peer group to check in with every Tuesday of the module.
+These groups will serve as an  accountability and motivational system to help students identify job search goals and how to achieve them with each other's support.
+They also serve as a safe environment to identify potential blockers in the job search and find solutions to them.
+Each group will also have weekly check-ins with a member of Turing staff who will serve as a job search coach.

+Reference [these guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/guidelines_for_support_groups.md) for how the groups can work together.

 ### Deliverables
-In order to fulfill the requirements of Module Four, students will complete a [job search action plan](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/post_grad_plan.md) to be submitted in their Module 4 portfolio.
+In order to fulfill the requirements of Module Four, students will complete a [30-day post-grad job search action plan](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/post_grad_plan.md) to be submitted in their Module 4 portfolio.
 They will also be expected to share a summarized version of their professional story in their review and prepare a lightning talk of their Turing story to present during the final week of the module.